microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 module.exports = foo;
 ```

-In TypeScript, you'll model this with the `export =` construct.
+In TypeScript, you can model this with the `export =` construct.

 ```ts
 function foo() {